 Not Every Injection Molder is an Overmolder

 Not every injection molder can overmold.
 It requires specialized equipment, extensive training, and precise control of multiple variables throughout the production run.
 Even the slightest variations can affect quality, so experienced engineers, technicians, and operators are essential to establish injection molding process parameters and production design, as well as monitor in-tool conditions during overmolding.

-To better understand the benefits, options and versatility overmolding provides — and how Kaysun distinguishes itself as a premier overmolding partner — read our white paper, Overmolding Fundamentals for OEMS.
+To better understand the benefits, options, and versatility overmolding provides — and how Kaysun distinguishes itself as a premier overmolding partner — read our white paper, Overmolding Fundamentals for OEMS.
 Click the button below to get your copy now!